may-vaz/Hiring-assitant/README.md

 ---
 # Question: Attendance Tracking Without Smartphones

-**Problem:** Track attendance of 1000 employees across 100 locations without smartphones, but with desktops/laptops and internet.
+**Problem:** Track attendance of 1000 employees across 100 locations without smartphones.
 ---
+**Assume we don’t have smartphones or personal devices, but we do have desktops/laptops, internet, and a central server.**
 ## Solution: Centralized Kiosk System

 ```